sinh-png/Kala/README.md

 	public static function main() {

 		// Kala.world is the root group that contains all other objects.
-Groups are also a type of object.
+Group is also a type of object.
 		// onFirstFrame is a handle for callbacks that will be executed right before the first update / draw of an object.
 		Kala.world.onFirstFrame.add(function(_) {